-Several inquiries into the positive effects of exercises on menstrual pain, cramps and general mood swings during periods are showing promising prospects.
+Exercise is one of the first period hacks.
+Several inquiries into the positive effects of exercises on menstrual pain, cramps and general mood swings during periods are showing promising prospects and can be the best period hacks.
 Generally, exercise greatly improves our body’s capacity to function properly.
 For women with heavy flows and cramps, exercises release happy hormones like endorphins and serotonin which reduces pain during the period.

 Fitness expert Tarana Hussain says, “Walking is perfect if you don’t feel like doing anything too hard core.
 Lace up your favourite sneakers and hit the road for a stroll or a brisk walk.
 If you’re suffering from lower back pain during your period, try roll-downs to stretch your spine and back.
 You can even try doing some simple stretches at home; focus on lengthening your muscles and taking deep breaths to ease cramps and aches.
 Love dancing?
 Sign yourself up for a Zumba dance class if you’re up for it.
 The fun workout will lift your mood, plus you’ll be burning serious calories at the same time!”

 While the basics of menstruation are something all women have in common, each woman experiences her period differently.
 Haridwar-based yoga instructor Geeta Gupta recommends few asanas that are intended for a restorative home practice and can help alleviate cramps.
 “Take out half an hour daily, preferably in the morning and practise Baddha Konasana – the cobbler’s pose, Janu Sirsasana – head to knee pose, Upavistha Konasana – seated straddle pose, Paschimottanasana – seated forward bend, and Supta Baddha Konasana – goddess pose.
 These asanas will lift your mood and leave you completely relaxed for the day ahead.
 One of the best period hacks that should be followed.